Black And White Soccer Ball

-A soccer ball is requisite item for one to be able to play soccer.
+A soccer ball is a requisite item for one to be able to play soccer.
 You just need a ball, and then you are good to go.
-However, have you ever questioned about why most soccer balls are in two colors: black and white?
-In popular cultures, a ball is portrayed as black and white soccer ball and if you ask most people to draw a soccer ball they would probably draw it black and white.
-In this article, we are going to discuss the history of the soccer ball, how soccer has developed over the years, and the reason why the ball is black and white.
+However, have you ever questioned why most soccer balls are in two colors: black and white?
+In popular cultures, a ball is portrayed as a black and white soccer ball and if you ask most people to draw a soccer ball they would probably draw it black and white.
+In this article, we are going to discuss the history of the soccer ball, how soccer has developed over the years and the reason why the ball is black and white.

 The earliest soccer balls